Skip to main content

 Our crew of four trail riding veterans would be the perfect blend for such an adventure and help to balance out each other’s styles during the more challenging parts of the trip.
 Our mountain bikes ran the gamut of setups; both Evan and Neil brought modern, slack hardtails with 140 mm suspension forks; Brent brought a shorter travel 120/100 mm XC bike; and I would be riding a 160/140 mm-travel enduro bike.
 Each would have their positive and negative points on a trip like this, and it would be fun to see which setup could be considered “ideal.”

-A cyclist poses in the woods with a loaded purple full suspension mountain bike
+A cyclist poses in the woods with a purple full suspension mountain bike with bikepacking gear

 A cyclist poses in the woods with a loaded tan hardtail mountain bike

-A cyclist poses in the woods with a loaded black and yellow full suspension mountain bike
+A cyclist poses in the woods with a black and yellow full suspension mountain bike with bikepacking gear

-A cyclist poses in the woods with a loaded tan mountain bike
+A cyclist poses in the woods with a tan mountain bike loaded with gear

 I find that the first day is always slow going on a loaded bike tour, but factoring our big bikes into the equation, it was extra strenuous.
 Thankfully, we packed a few beers for the journey and decided that we would reward ourselves for the hard work at the top of Avery Creek Road.
 The wear and tear of the journey was beginning to show as we laughed at some not-so-funny quips about eating goo-filled gummy worms.